killyp/CTFs/TAMUctf 2018/pwn/pwn1/README.md

 AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHHIIIIJJJJKKKKLLLLMMMMOOOOPPPP

-That will probably be more than enough considering we can see in the disassembly that the location of the string is 23 bytes from the EBP.
+That will probably be more than enough.
 Now lets examine the stack.

 ![gdb](http://killyp.com/wp-content/uploads/2018/02/Capture-2.jpg)